- Advanced Short Range Air to Air Missile (ASRAAM)

-Options were being left open!
+Options were being left open

 In 1988, despite this source of potential conflict, the UK joined the NFR-90 project definition stage but Germany had already decided to build the Type 123 Brandenburg class in 1987, thus reducing their NFR-90 requirement.
 By 1989, with interest waning and costs increasing, the UK, France and Italy, withdrew.
-A year later, Spain also withdrew.
+A year later, Spain also then withdrew.

 And that was the end of NFR-90.

 In 1989 a consortium, Eurosam, was established to manage the FSAF programme, now called Aster, with Aerospatiale, Alenia Difesa (now both MBDA Missile systems) and Thomson-CSF (now Thales) as partners.